SatyaKrishna12/Chat-with-pdf/README.md

 - Upload multiple PDF files.
 - Extract text from uploaded PDFs.
 - Chat interface for asking questions related to the PDF content.
-- Utilizes Google Generative AI for generating responses based on the PDF text.
+- Utilizes AI for generating responses based on the PDF text.

 ## Project Structure